asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-continuous-learning.md

 Teams should regularly get together to learn as a group.
 Whether it be team refactoring sessions, code katas, or watching a video of a talk or presentation.
 Encouraging teams to constantly get better and bring new information into the organization is critical.
 It is all too easy to get mired in the day-to-day work and stop improving your craft.

 ###Bring in Experts
 The development community has plenty of experts and thought leaders.
 Get in touch with those who may live in your area or are visiting and bring them in to your office to talk.
-I've found all of my heroes to be accessible and willing to share their expertise.
+I've found a vast majority of the software experts to be accessible and willing to share their expertise.

 ###Get Out of Your Codebase
 If you are working in a legacy codebase (one that is not unit tested or at least not well unit tested) it is important to get out of it for learning opportunities.
 Legacy codebases tend to be hard to make better without the required skills and time.
 Try out new techniques in well-factored codebases or side projects before bringing them into your codebase if there are some refactoring hurdles you need to get past.